hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### For New Networks

 There will be a pre-genesis phase where the genesis roster is keyed and a random ledger id is created.
-This will happen through running the platform without application transactions.
-After the platform keys the roster, the platform restarts itself with a copy of the genesis state after adding the TSS key material and ledger id id.
+This will happen through running the platform without accepting user transactions.
+After the roster is keyed, the platform is restarted with a copy of the genesis state after adding the TSS key material and ledger id to it.
 After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph, working towards consensus on round 1 with the ability to sign block 1.
 This ensures that the first user transactions handled by the network are in a block that can have a block proof as soon as possible.
 The alternative is that blocks will go without block proofs until the nodes go through TSS bootstrap, which may be several rounds later.

 While this solution does not capture the TSS bootstrap communication in the history of the hashgraph after the platform restarts, nodes can cryptographically verify that the setup process took place correctly through using the